photo of building

 As a rule, most email reputation systems will start with a default status of accepting the message and delivering it to the inbox.
 But that default can be changed by a whole host of factors.

-Most of those factors can be summed up in the ideas of permission, cadence, and relevance.
+Those factors can be summed up in permission, cadence, and relevance.
 That is to say that companies who don’t get permission, who send too much (or too little), or who send messages that aren’t relevant will, over time, find themselves penalized.

-That penalty can be attached to the IP address, the sending domain, a domain used for in a link in the body of a message, or, indeed, the text of the message itself.
-One very large mailbox provider recently said that they will attach reputational scores “to anything that we logically can.”
+That penalty can be attached to the IP address, the sending domain, a domain used for a link in the body of a message, or the text of the message itself.
+One large mailbox provider recently said they will attach reputational scores “to anything that we logically can.”

 Figuring individual reputation damage

-If a customer does not abide by the rules set by the incoming server they can expect to be penalized.
-If they gain enough penalty points then they can expect that their message will be redirected away from the inbox or rejected/bounced.
-The vast majority of the cases that I get called in for the purposes of “please review and assist” happen because the customer has done something which warrants penalization.
+If a customer does not abide by the rules set by the incoming server, they can expect to be penalized.
+If they gain enough penalty points, they can expect their message to be redirected away from the inbox or rejected/bounced.
+In most cases I get called in to “please review and assist” because the customer has done something that warrants penalization.

-Convincing this customer that they need to change any deviant process changes in order to comply with your policy is often a challenging proposition.
-There is a good chance that they have made some money with the new method or that they have been engaged in a given practice for a long time.
-Sometimes, it may be resolved with a pointer to something like this blog post or the M3AAWG Position on Email Appending (M3AAWG 2019) to show broad industry support for the provider’s policy.
-Other times, it may be a matter of having to say “This is our policy and it must be followed.”
+Convincing this customer that they need to change any deviant process to comply with your policy is often challenging.
+There is a good chance they have made some money with the new method or have engaged in a given practice for a long time.
+Sometimes, it may be resolved with a pointer to something like this blog post or the M3AAWG Position on Email Appending3 to show broad industry support for the provider’s policy.
+Other times, it may say, “This is our policy and must be followed.”

 Policy at scale: Broader issues

-If enough customers are causing problems then there are broader penalties that can be applied.
-Or, sometimes this may happen with a single customer who caused the same problem multiple times.
-Regardless, a provider’s general reputation can generally be determined by the bottom 20% of their customers (or, what they’ll allow, even they don’t encourage it).
+If enough customers are causing problems, broader penalties can be applied.
+Sometimes, this may happen with a single customer who has caused the same problem multiple times.
+Regardless, a provider’s general reputation can be determined by the bottom 20% of their customers (or what they’ll allow, even if they don’t encourage it).

 It was April of 2012.
-Suddenly a ripple started going through industry contacts and an SBL number was shared.
-The Spamhaus Project had listed all of the IP space of a particular email service provider after one of their larger accounts had generated a number of listings over a period of a few months.
-The statement on the listing said that the repeated listings without any change in the customer’s behavior meant that the provider was as much a part of the problem as the customer.
-There were a total of seven very broad listings along with four more additional direct listings for things like web servers.
+Suddenly, a ripple started going through industry contacts, and an SBL number was shared.
+The Spamhaus Project listed all of the IP space of a particular email service provider after one of their larger accounts generated many listings over a few months.
+The statement on the listing said that the repeated listings without changing the customer’s behavior meant that the provider was as much a part of the problem as the customer.
+There were seven very broad listings and four more additional direct listings for things like web servers.
 The ESP’s seven listings were all taken care of by the end of the day, but what a day that must have been!
-Years’ worth of reputation building work was undone in a very short amount of time.
+Years’ worth of reputation-building work was undone in a very short amount of time.

 It’s really hard to draw that line.
-If you can convince a customer to comply with your policy then you get to keep the customer (and, let’s face it, their money) AND you’ve decreased the amount of spam on the Internet.
-If you terminate the customer, all that you’ve really done is shift the problem elsewhere.
-Everyone wants “the win” that comes by keeping a customer and getting them to do the right thing.
-But, sometimes you just can’t.
+If you can convince a customer to comply with your policy, then you get to keep the customer (and, let’s face it, their money), AND you’ve decreased the amount of spam on the Internet.
+If you terminate the customer, you’ve shifted the problem elsewhere.
+Everyone wants “the win” that comes from keeping customers and getting them to do the right thing.
+But, sometimes, you just can’t.

 Epilogue

-I once had an account executive tell me that a customer was willing to “indemnify us” if we would let them violate our policy.
-They wanted to know what kind of number they might be looking at in order to do so.
-My reply was that we would be looking at increased support costs for an unknown period of time that wouldn’t be fewer than 30 days.
-And that this would lead to a loss of goodwill, our corporate reputation among receivers, and higher attrition rates in all of our other lines of business.
-So, that number would probably have to approximate the combined booking amount for all of our other customers.
+I once had an account executive tell me that a customer would “indemnify us” if we let them violate our policy.
+They wanted to know what kind of number they might be looking at to do so.
+I replied that we would be looking at increased support costs for an unknown period that wouldn’t be fewer than 30 days.
+This would lead to a loss of goodwill, a decrease in our corporate reputation among receivers, and higher attrition rates in our other business lines.
+So, that number would probably have to approximate the combined booking amount for all our other customers.

 They decided to abide by our policy.